 Playbooks

-A playbook is a reusable workflow template for recurring work.
-Instead of re-describing the same task each time, you write it once as a Markdown file and run it on demand. eforge resolves the playbook, optionally routes it to a specific agent runtime profile, and either enqueues a build directly or starts an investigation-first planning workflow.
+A playbook is an optional workflow artifact around the eforge build-engine kernel.
+Instead of re-describing recurring work each time, you write it once as a Markdown file and run it on demand. eforge resolves the playbook, optionally routes it to a specific agent runtime profile, and either normalizes it to build source for enqueue or routes to an investigation-first planning extension before a later handoff.

 Modes